littleosbook/aenix/doc/book/paging.md

 The simplest kind of paging is when we map each virtual address onto the same physical address.
 This can be done at compile time by, for instance, creating a page table where each entry points to its corresponding 4MB frame.
-In NASM this can be done with macros and commands (`%rep`, `times` and `dd`), or just ordinary assembler instructions.
+In NASM we can do this with macros and commands (`%rep`, `times` and `dd`), or just ordinary assembler instructions.

 ### Enabling paging